Naadix/data-structures-js/README.md

-# Search and Sort Algorithms in JavaScript
+# 📦 Data Structures & Algorithms in JavaScript

-This repository includes common searching and sorting algorithms implemented in JavaScript.

-## 🔍 Searching Algorithms
-- Linear Search
-- Binary Search

-## 🔃 Sorting Algorithms
-- Bubble Sort
-- Insertion Sort
-- Selection Sort
-- Merge Sort
-- Quick Sort

-## 📁 How to use
-Each file includes a simple function and example usage.
+This repository contains core data structure implementations and practice problems written in JavaScript.
+It's designed as a personal learning archive to strengthen my problem-solving and algorithmic thinking.

+---

+## 📘 Contents

+- ✅ Stack (Push, Pop, Peek, isEmpty)
+- ✅ Queue (Enqueue, Dequeue)
+- ✅ Linked List
+- 🧠 Exercises & Challenges for each structure

+All code is written in a **single file** (`dataStructures.js`) and organized by sections using clear comments.

+---

 ## 🧠 Purpose

-To practice and share basic algorithm logic using JavaScript.
+To practice implementing basic data structures from using JavaScript.

+---

+## 🛠 Technologies

+- JavaScript (ES6+)